OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/active-directory/develop/active-directory-devquickstarts-ios.md

                                   redirectUri:redirectUri
                                promptBehavior:AD_PROMPT_AUTO
                                        userId:data.userItem.userInformation.userId
-                        extraQueryParameters: @"nux=1" // if this strikes you as strange it was legacy toodisplay hello correct mobile UX.
+                        extraQueryParameters: @"nux=1" // if this strikes you as strange it was legacy to display the correct mobile UX.
 You most likely won't need it in your code. completionBlock:^(ADAuthenticationResult *result) {

                                   if (result.status != AD_SUCCEEDED)